Introduction to Material Jetting

 As material jetting technology continues to evolve, we can expect to see even more innovative applications emerge in the future.

-Exploring Metal Powders for Material Jetting
+Exploring Metal Powders for Jetting av material

 While the discussion so far has focused on photopolymer resins, material jetting isn’t limited to just plastics.
 A fascinating development in this technology is the use of metal powders to create intricate metal parts directly from a 3D model.
 Here, we’ll delve into some of the metal powder options used in material jetting: